tguerand/tguerand.github.io/cv.md

 comments: true
 ---

-You will find a detailled resume of my experiences on this webpage
+You will find a detailled resume of my experiences on this webpage.

 [Back to HomePage](./)